eritbh/yuuko/docs/docs/index.md

 -----|------|------------
 `filename` | String | The location of the file to load.

-### `addCommandDir(dirname)` &rsaquo; `Yuuko`
+### `addCommandDir(dirname)` &rsaquo; `Client`

 Load all the JS files in a directory and attempt to load them each as commands.
-Returns the Yuuko instance, so this command is chainable.
+Returns the client instance, so this command is chainable.

 This method does not accept relative paths. `require('path')` and use `addCommandFile(path.join(__dirname, 'yourFile.js'))` instead.